Ciaran1981/geospatial-learn/README.rst

 Citation
 ~~~~~~~~

-If you use geospatial-learn in a scientific publication, citations would be appreciated
+If you use geospatial-learn in a scientific publication, citations would be appreciated - click on the blue zenodo link at the top.

 Robb, C. (2017).
 Ciaran1981/geospatial-learn: Geospatial-learn 0.3 release.
 Zenodo. https://doi.org/10.5281/ZENODO.3968431